abhinav4848/laracast-php-practitioner/PHPframework/ReadMe.md

 Attempt at making a simple PHP framework like Laravel.

 ## Start
-Int he terminal, go to the `PHPframework` and run
+In the terminal, go to the `PHPframework` and run
 ```bash
 # for the first time
 composer install